hphelion/documentation/api.md

 ###APIs in public beta {#pubbeta}

 * [Monitoring v1.1](/api/v13/monitoring/): API for the HP Cloud Monitoring  v13.5; facilitates monitoring of the health and other metrics for the resources in HP Cloud.
-* [Monitoring v1.0](/api/monitoring/): API for the HP Cloud Monitoring v12.12 and v13.5.
-This version is deprecated.

 ###APIs in private beta {#privbeta}